CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Hey, guys.
 A couple of follow-up questions.
 I guess, first, on the CenturyLink Consumer broadband side of the equation.
 Glen, I heard your comments earlier.
 Wonder if you could share with us what percentage of the pace is on these lower speed tiers, the sub-20 megabits, where you experience the churn?
 And sort of inline with that, any comments you can give in terms of how the quarter progressed as you rolled out Price For Life in the legacy Qwest side?

 And then just a quick follow-up on the dividend discussion and now we've talked about it a lot already in the call.
 In light of the comments you guys have made, just wondering, I think when you announced the deal, the expectation was that three or four years out, you'd be at 60% payout ratio.
-It looks like, Glen (42:46), that CenturyLink is obviously been running a bit below expectations on the free cash flow side.
+It looks like, Glen, that CenturyLink is obviously been running a bit below expectations on the free cash flow side.
 How do you think about where that payout ratio looks now four years out?

 Sunit Patel - CenturyLink, Inc.